GovReady/govready-q/Permissions.md

 (This is a subset of the requirements for membership in an Organization, therefore *read* access to a Project guarantees membership in the Organization it belongs to.)

-### Task Operations
+### Operations

+Project _members_ can begin Tasks listed on Project pages, either by adding apps from the Compliance Store or starting Tasks for modules contained in the Project's app.
+Project _members_ can also invite guests to discussions.

+Only _administrators_ can send invitations to add new project members, import and export Project data, and delete Projects.

 The Tasks (the questions and answers) within a Project are further restricted (see Tasks below).

-Project _members_ can start Tasks listed on the Project page (they become the Task's editor), can send invitations to have another User start a Task (the invited user becomes that Task's editor), and can invite guests to discussions.

-Only _administrators_ can send invitations to add new project members, import and export Project data, and delete Projects.

 ### New Projects

-Any member of an Organization can create a new Project within that Organization and becomes the Project's first administrator.
+Any member of an Organization can create a new Project within that Organization by starting a new Compliance App and becomes the Project's first administrator.

-When a User creates a new Project, they are offered project-type Modules that are either
+When a User creates a new Project, they are offered Compliance Apps from AppSources whose `Available to all` option is checked and from AppSources that don't have 'Available to all' checked but explicitly list the Organization in its 'Available to orgs' list.

-* _not_ marked with `access: private` (see [Schema.md](Schema.md))
-* listed in the Organization's `allowed_modules` database field

 New Projects are added into a new or existing Folder (for existing folders, see Folder permissions above).

 Tasks
 -----

 A Task is a set of questions and answers.
+Tasks represent the state of a Project --- each Project has a root Task --- as well as the state of all the modules started within the Project.

 Each Task belongs to exactly one Project.
+Each Project has exactly one root Task.

 A Task has an editor, which is the User who has primary responsibility for completing the Task.

 A User has both *read* and *write* access to a Task if any of the following are true: